SoSly/minecraft/README.md

 ### Technology
 New gameplay loops that bring appropriate levels of technology to the world of Minecraft.

+- [Botania](https://www.curseforge.com/minecraft/mc-mods/botania) is a form of natural technology, drawing power from the flowers.
 - [Embers Rekindled](https://www.curseforge.com/minecraft/mc-mods/embers-rekindled) rewards you for delving deeply and greedily, as the dwarves.
     - [Mystical Mechanics](https://www.curseforge.com/minecraft/mc-mods/mysticalmechanics) adds more gears and axles and redstone controls to Ember.